Aaron Hirota

 President

-Aaron is a Senior Landscape Architect for Architecture49 as well as for CENTRUS, the Centre Block Rehabilitation Project in Ottawa.
+Aaron is a Principal Landscape Architect and Ontario Practice Lead with Architecture49 in Ottawa.
 He enjoys working on all facets of the profession especially project management, urban design, parks and open space development.
 His current interests include heritage and cultural landscapes, accessible and equitable design, and sustainability.
 Aaron is working on projects in Ottawa and across Eastern Ontario.
-He is a full member of the OALA as well as an out of province member of the MALA and SALA.
+He is a full member of the Ontario Association of Landscape Architects (OALA) and an out of province member of the Manitoba Association of Landscape Architects (MALA), L’Association des architectes paysagistes du Québec (AAPQ) and the Saskatchewan Association of Landscape Architects (SALA).
 He graduated from the University of Manitoba with a Bachelor of Environmental Design degree in 1998 and a Masters degree in Landscape Architecture in 2005.
+Aaron has served on Council since 2021, most recently as Vice President from 2023-2024.

 Steve Barnhart